rmccrear/codex-lv2-may-2024/week-3-JavaScript/assignment/day-3.md

 #### Instructions:

 1. **Create a Pet Factory Function:**
-   - Define a factory function named `createPet` that accepts three parameters: `name`, `species`, and `happiness`.
+   - Define a factory function named `createPet` that accepts three parameters: `name`, `species`, `energy` and `happiness`.
 The function should return an object with these properties.
 The object should also have the methods `status`, `feed`, and `play` as it did in previous assignments.

 2. **Create Multiple Pets:**
    - Use the `createPet` function to create at least three different pets, each with unique names, species, and happiness levels.